“One of the best singer/songwriters on the Indie scene”

 Additionally, the song landed on the 2009 Grammy ballot in two categories: Best Country Song and Best Female Country Performance.

-Hunt's most recent CD, “Backroads, Bottles & Blues,” has been hailed by critics as a musical triumph that could very well be Nashville’s saving grace.
+Hunt's 2018 CD, “Backroads, Bottles & Blues,” has been hailed by critics as a musical triumph that could very well be Nashville’s saving grace.

 “Wow, I've been waiting for “Backroads, Bottles & Blues” for a long time, said Bob Everhart, president of the National Traditional Country Music Association. “ I can finally say, 'Hey Nashville, take a few steps back while a real country song and artist takes front and center stage.
 Well, maybe not just a few steps, take a lot of steps back, (because) here's a country album that a whole big bunch of people have been waiting for a long time to hear."